Othmane000/Staking-Dapp/README.md

 Staking dapp for generative python NFTs

+(EDIT) Since The Merge happened, the rinkeby testnet has been deprecatd meaning this repo needs to be updated !
+I will try to rec-create it over on the Goerli Test network, it is a chance to make a few adjustments and changes to the smart contracts !
+(I will add screenshots to the README to better visualise the work)

 This project is for experimenting the creation of a NFT collection from scratch and learning about blokchain development.
 In this project I wrote a python script which creates random images.
 We upload the images to ipfs using pinata and then the metadata is generated for each image using a another python script
 After that we start writing the smart-contracts for minting one of these NFTs, staking them and getting ERC20 token rewards from them.
 Then we create a simple frontend so that users can mint and stake NFTs, the users can then stake/unstake their NFTs and also claim rewards without unstaking their NFT.